mpsonntag/snippets/notes/projects/odml_query/fuseki.md

    In this case the required files directory needs to contain the additional file `config.ttl` and the directories `configuration` and `database` containing the graph database from an earlier backup.
+c) NOTE: when run as a Docker container, the fuseki server will create multiple `tdb.lock` files
+     for the server setup and each hosted graph.
+These lock files contain the PID the fuseki server runs as and is not cleaned up when the docker container is stopped!
+Since these files are linked to the outside to make the graph persistent, it can happen, that on an update to the docker container the PID of the running server will no longer match the PID of the lock files.
+     Due to this the Docker container will remove all `tdb.lock` files on startup.

 Both init schemas will by default create all required directories in `/web/meta`, create and setup the required user, copy all required files and